-At first glance, you can not always distinguish a high quality knife from a lesser quality knife.
-However, there are obvious quality features that form a good knife and ensure its functionality in everyday use.
+At first glance, you can't always distinguish a high-quality knife from a knife of lesser quality.
+However, good knives have obvious quality features that ensure proper functionality during everyday use.

 The quality of the steel is likely the most important criterion.
-The blades on all of the WMF household knives are manufactured from high-quality, hardened special blade steel, the so-called 15% chromium-molybdenum-vanadium steel.
-This guarantees long lasting sharpness and elasticity, corrosion-resistance and long edge retention.
+The blades on all of the WMF household knives are manufactured using high-quality, hardened special blade steel, so-called 15% chromium-molybdenum-vanadium steel.
+This guarantees long-lasting sharpness and flexibility, corrosion resistance, and extended edge retention.
 The alloy of this special blade steel is permanently etched on every knife.

 The forged bolster (that is what the transition from the blade to the handle is called) primarily serves as a finger guard.
 It prevents the finger from sliding from the handle onto the blade, thus ensuring safe and easy work, because the hand has a firm grip.

-Smooth handling: There must be no noticeable transitions between the blade, bolster and handle.
+Smooth handling: There should be no noticeable transition between the blade, bolster and handle.
 This is very important for hygienic reasons.

-Quality knives are well balanced and lie comfortably in the hand.
-The ergonomically formed handle largely fits to the natural shape of your hand.
+Quality knives are well balanced and lie comfortably in your hand.
+The ergonomically formed handle largely matches the natural shape of your hand.

 The knife's balance, i.e. the balance between the blade and handle, significantly facilitates working with the knife.